magicDGS/ReadTools/README.md

 # _ReadTools_: A universal toolkit for handling sequence data from different sequencing platforms

-_ReadTools_ is an open‐source toolkit designed to standardize and preprocess sequencing read data from different platforms.
+_ReadTools_ is an open‐source toolkit designed to standardize and pre-process sequencing read data from different platforms.
 It manages FASTQ‐ and SAM‐formatted inputs while dealing with platform‐specific peculiarities and provides a standard SAM compliant output.